Ray Dalio: China

-In October 2020, Dalio cautioned people to not be blind to China's rise, arguing that it had continued to emerge as a global superpower.
+In October 2020, Dalio cautioned people to not be blind to China's rise, arguing that it had continued to emerge as a superpower.

 Principles

 To follow the 2017 New York Times bestseller Principles: Life & Work, Dalio published an illustrated version in 2019 called Principles for Success.
 In 2018, Dalio published Principles for Navigating Big Debt Crises.
 In 2021, he published Principles for Dealing with the Changing World Order and produced a free online personality assessment called PrinciplesYou.
 In 2025, Dalio published How Countries Go Broke: The Big Cycle, which became a New York Times best seller.